You are invited to take a seat for a riotously funny evening that questions whether a person’s name truly reflects who they are.

 But tonight, a startling revelation about the name chosen for Vincent and Anna’s expected child becomes the catalyst for a destructive argument which spirals hysterically out of control.
 Tonight no one is holding back!
 Egos, childish resentment and unspoken feelings are relentlessly and hilariously exposed.

-A comic masterpiece starring James Lance, Summer Strallen and Alex Gaumond, and based on the award-winning French film Le Prénom, now on its first ever UK tour.
+A comic masterpiece starring Joe Thomas (The Inbetweeners), Summer Strallen (The Sound of Music), Bo Poraj (Miranda), Laura Patch (Bad Mother) and Alex Gaumond (Dirty Rotten Scoundrels), and based on the award-winning French film Le Prénom, now on its first ever UK tour.

 Approximately 1 hour and 50 minutes including an interval